 As I mentioned in the last post, I was at Chateau Kalpak Vineyards to help out during the Art Festival, and I’m back home for a little break.
 The festival was wrapped up successfully with the public exhibition on the last day.
 A group of journalists visited during the festival so there should be an article in a Turkish magazine somewhere, but I’ll also share the atmosphere and some art works by the artists when I return to the winery where my camera still is.

-In the meantime, you can have a peek at some of the photos I took, straight from the camera, which have been posted on Facebook.
+In the meantime, you can have a peek at some random photos I took.

 Unfortunately, I couldn’t blog because WiFi wasn’t available in the studio.
 Even if there had been WiFi, I wouldn’t have been able to.
 Because I was crazy busy throughout the one-week long workshop, multitasking around the clock; serving, cooking, photographing, interpreting, and drinking, etc. I also led a winery tour for the first time and it was fun!